Evaluating LLM Agents on Automated Software Analysis Tasks: Abstract

 \section{Abstract}

-Numerous software analysis tools exist today, yet applying them to diverse open-source projects remains challenging due to environment setup, dependency resolution, and tool configuration.
-LLM-based agents offer a potential solution, yet no prior work has systematically studied their effectiveness on the specific task of \emph{automated software analysis}, which, unlike issue solving or general environment setup, requires installing and configuring a separate analysis tool alongside the target project, generating tool-specific prerequisites, and validating that the tool produces meaningful analysis outputs.
+Numerous software analysis tools exist today, yet applying them to diverse open-source projects remains challenging due to environment setup, dependency resolution, and analysis tool configuration.
+LLM-based agents offer a potential solution, yet their effectiveness on the specific task of \emph{automated software analysis} has not been systematically studied.
+Unlike issue solving or general environment setup, this task requires installing and configuring a separate analysis tool alongside the target project, generating tool-specific prerequisites, and validating that the analysis tool produces meaningful analysis outputs rather than merely declaring successful termination without evidence.
 We introduce \benchmark, a benchmark of \benchTotalTasks{} tool-project pairs spanning \benchNumTools{} analysis tools and \benchNumProjects{} diverse C/C++ and Java projects, each with a manually constructed reference setup.
 Using \benchmark, we evaluate four agent architectures across four LLM backends.
 Our custom agent, \analysisagent, achieves \emph{manually verified} success rates of \bestVerifiedRate\% (Gemini-3-Flash, \bestVerifiedCount/\benchTotalTasks{} tasks), compared to \resExecGeminiVerified\% for the best baseline (ExecutionAgent).
-Beyond quantitative results, we identify key limitations in existing agents, including stage mixing, poor error localization, and premature termination, and show that agentic architecture matters more than LLM capability alone.
-We further find that whole-program analyses and symbolic execution are the most difficult tasks, that Java toolchains pose greater challenges than C/C++, and that LLM-self-validated success consistently overstates manually verified success.
+Beyond quantitative results, we identify key limitations in existing agents, including stage mixing, poor error localization, and premature termination, and show that agentic architecture plays a critical role beyond LLM capability alone.
+We further find that whole-program analyses and Java-specific tools are the most difficult tasks, that Java toolchains pose greater challenges than C/C++, and that self-validated success consistently overstates manually verified success.
+Extended runs with \analysisagent-produced setups also surface two previously unknown defects in masscan and radare2, confirming that the produced setups support real downstream analysis.